Gentoo Development Guide

 Build Dependencies

-The DEPEND ebuild variable should specify any dependencies which are required to unpack, patch, compile or install the package (but see Implicit System Dependency for exemptions).
+Build dependencies are used to specify any dependencies that are required to unpack, patch, compile, test or install the package (but see Implicit System Dependency for exemptions).

 Runtime Dependencies